Valenplayer3000/Cal-0.1/README.md

 ## Cal-0.1
-A simple Calculator made in html, CSS and JavaScript 0.1 was been launched!
+#A simple Calculator made in html, CSS and JavaScript.

+0.1 was been launched!